mlibrary/swapmeet/docs/policies.rst

 more knowledge of the deployment infrastructure and configuration model, especially if the permissions are granted in a database.
-Tests can only verify that the right authorization questions are asked and answered as expected for example configurations; they are no longer effective for validating that an application will behave as desired in production.
+Tests can only verify that the right authorization questions are asked and answered as expected for example configurations; they are no longer effective for verifying that an application will behave as desired in production.
+The implementors hold the responsibility for ensuring that the configuration is correct.

 Significant tooling is typically built to allow runtime inspection or modification of permissions within applications with this level of flexibility.